jasonweber99/Douglas-and-Fir-LLC/class-project/user-stories/user_story_15.md

 ## Acceptance Criteria

-1. If I navigate to the blog post page, then I will be able to see checkmarks next to the authors that are verified famous climbers.
+1. Checkmarks should be displayed next to the authors that are verified famous climbers on the blog index page.
-2. If I navigate to a blog post that is written by a verified user, I should see a checkmark by their name.
+2. A checkmark should be displayed next to the author if they a are verified famous climber on a blog post.
+3. Checkmarks should be displayed next to the authors that are verified famous climbers on the blog search page.

 ## Tasks
 1. Update DB up and seed scripts to include a verified bool column.